Seminar aus Computer Vision (und Mustererkennung) (SE)

 Topics include discussion and review of different kinds of publications such as theses, articles, survey articles, books, abstracts, etc.

-Writing exercises (dealing with content as well as language) will include the students abstracts, extended abstracts, and papers.
+Writing exercises (dealing with content and language) will include the student’s informative abstracts, extended abstracts, and papers.

-Find 2 or 3 papers that are dealing with a specific problem within this area and compare them regarding methodology, parameters and results.
-It is also possible that you deal with a topic related and relevant to your master thesis.
-The topic will be defined in the first lesson.
+Find 2 or 3 papers that address a specific problem within this area and compare them in terms of their methodology, parameters, and results.
+It is also possible that you will work on a related topic relevant to your bachelor’s, master’s, or PhD thesis.
+The topic you will be working on will be defined in the second lesson.

 Organization: